quicwg/base-drafts/draft-ietf-quic-transport.md

 send any CONNECTION_CLOSE frames in a 1-RTT packet.
 However, prior to confirming the handshake, it is possible that more advanced packet protection keys are not available to the peer, so the frame MAY be replicated in a packet that uses a lower packet protection level.
+More specifically:

-A client will always know whether the server has Handshake keys (see
+* A client will always know whether the server has Handshake keys (see
   {{discard-initial}}), but it is possible that a server does not know whether the client has Handshake keys.
 Under these circumstances, a server SHOULD send a CONNECTION_CLOSE frame in both Handshake and Initial packets to ensure that at least one of them is processable by the client.

+* A client that sends CONNECTION_CLOSE in a 0-RTT packet cannot be assured of the server has accepted 0-RTT and so sending a CONNECTION_CLOSE frame of type 0x1c in an Initial packet makes it more likely that the server can receive the close signal, even if the application error code might not be received.

-Similarly, a peer might be unable to read 1-RTT packets, so an endpoint SHOULD send CONNECTION_CLOSE in Handshake and 1-RTT packets prior to confirming the handshake.
-These packets can be coalesced into a single UDP datagram; see {{packet-coalesce}}.
+* A peer might be unable to read 1-RTT packets, so an endpoint SHOULD send CONNECTION_CLOSE in Handshake and 1-RTT packets prior to confirming the handshake.

+CONNECTION_CLOSE frames that are sent in multiple packets can be coalesced into a single UDP datagram; see {{packet-coalesce}}.

 ## Stateless Reset {#stateless-reset}